Majesco Motors

 At the time in question, the “magic” displacement of 2.5 cc (0.151 cuin.) had yet to be adopted by the FAI for International competition, resulting in the competitive use of engines covering a wide displacement range in the same contest categories.
 Under these circumstances, no particular displacement really had much of an edge over another.
 The only issues were what size of model was desired and whether or not a given engine could do the job of flying that model to the standard required.

-Notable contemporary examples of early post-war engines having what appear to present-day modellers to be oddball displacements include the Mills 1.3 of late 1946 and the 2 cc E.D.
+Notable contemporary examples of early post-war engines having what appear to present-day modellers to be oddball displacements include the Mills 1.3 of July 1946 and the 2 cc E.D.
 Mk.
 II from early 1947, both of which enjoyed considerable sales and competition success.
 Aerol Engineering of Liverpool entered the model engine business in mid 1947 with their 2 cc Gremlin and (later) Hurricane diesels which were the forerunners of the famous Elfin 1.8 cc model of mid 1948.
 There were many other contemporary examples of engines having what we would view today as “offside” displacements.

 Seen in this 1947 context, there was nothing at all extraordinary about Majesco Miniature Motors releasing what was doubtless intended to be a “popular” new model with a displacement of 2.21 cc.
 It was only later, when the 2.5 cc limit was formally adopted by the FAI and the British Class 1 (later 1/2A) displacement limit was set somewhat confusingly at 1.5 cc that the attention of manufacturers became increasingly focused on engines built to the new competition limits, leaving the 2.2 cc displacement category as something of an orphan lying between competition classes.
 By that time, the Majesco range was long gone.

-The original examples of the new model used a steel upper cylinder with integral cooling fins in place of the cast jacket used on the “45” and the later version of the “22”.
 The bypass was relocated to the front of the cylinder, being formed from a brass channel which was soldered onto the cylinder.
 The motivation for the relocation of the bypass was clearly the designer’s wish to use twin exhaust ports, one on each side.
 This arrangement closely mirrored the design of the then-current E.D.
 2 cc models.

-The fuel system appeared to be carried over more or less directly from the “45”, the sole evident difference being the addition of a vertically oriented gravity-activated plunger-type fuel cut-out.
-This fitting was of course required for the diesel model since the engine could no longer be shut off simply by switching off the ignition circuit.
-In addition, the boss for the screw-in venturi was soldered to the steel cylinder rather than being formed integrally with it.
-This latter change was of course dictated by the different form of construction.
+The fuel system appeared to be carried over more or less directly from the “45”, the sole evident difference being the addition of a vertically oriented plunger-type fuel cut-out.
+Contrary to expectations, this fitting did not contain a coil spring, being activated instead by a combination of gravity and induction manifold suction.
+Naturally, a cut-out was required for the diesel model since the engine could no longer be shut off simply by switching off the ignition circuit.

 It appears that a fair number of examples of the “22” reached the market in this form during 1947.
 Certainly, by his own statements Col. C. E. Bowden had at least two of these variants - his examples appeared in many of the illustrations to be found in his 1947 book “Diesel Model Engines”, complete with a surprising number of models that he had built for them prior to publication.
 The engine was also included in Col. Bowden’s article on power topics in the June 1947 issue of “Aeromodeller”, as mentioned earlier.
-My own example of this early model bears the serial number 374, implying that as many as 400 examples may have been made in this form.
+Images show that his examples appeared to feature the six-fin prototype arrangement, implying that he was one of Jack Colyer's "field testers".

 At some point quite early on in the production program, certainly during 1947, the design of this model was refined somewhat.
 The former all-steel cylinder with integral fins was replaced by an upper cylinder casting in light alloy with a steel liner, much like the configuration of the earlier “45” spark ignition model.
 However the porting arrangements for the diesel remained unaltered from those of the original version, with a single bypass located at the front and twin exhaust ports, one on each side.
 These exhaust ports were completed by a pair of stacks which were attached to the upper cylinder casting by two screws apiece.
 In other respects, the design appeared to be more or less unchanged.

-The engine used a cast iron piston operating in a steel cylinder liner.
-The con-rod in this instance was of hardened steel, a not-uncommon choice for diesels at this early stage of development.
 A further change was the use of a cast iron main bearing bushing in place of the plain bearing used in the former “45” model.
-In this final production configuration, Warring cited the weight of the engine as 6.0 ounces (170 gm), very little less than the figure for the larger “45” model.
-I’m not sure how this figure was arrived at - my own example number D 734 weighs all of 7¾ ounces (220 gm) as illustrated here!
-Recommended props reported by Warring were 12x6 for free flight and 8x8 for control line.
+In this final production configuration, the engine's weight crept up a little to 219 gm (7.73 ounces).
+Warring cited the weight of this model as 6.0 ounces (170 gm), very little less than the figure for the larger “45” model.
+Given the checked weight of my own example, I’m not sure how this figure was arrived at!
+The reality seems to be that the new Majesco "22" variant weighed around 21 gm more than the "45".
+Recommended props cited by Warring were 12x6 for free flight and 8x8 for control line.

 In his “Collector’s Guide to Model Aero Engines”, the late O. F. W. Fisher commented that this model suffered from overly-fragile mounting lugs but was otherwise a reliable general-purpose unit.
 It’s perfectly true that the mounting lugs appear somewhat on the fragile side, as does the rather skimpy unbraced main bearing housing.
 It must also be said that the screw-in carburettor assembly also looks pretty vulnerable - E.D. had a great deal of trouble with the similarly-designed unit used on their original Mk.
 II models, to the extent that a design change to a far more sturdy arrangement was soon implemented.
 I would actually not give this engine much chance of coming out of a really hard crash unscathed ........

 The Majesco “22” appears to have sold quite well in this form, remaining on sale for some time.
+Advertisements for the engine were placed in the December 1947 issue of "Aeromodeller" magazine by both Gamages and Super Model Aircraft Supplies.
 The engine was featured in Henry J. Nicholls’ February 1948 advertising placement in “Aeromodeller”, selling at that time for a rather uncompetitive figure of £5 12s 6d (£5.62).
-For comparison, the E.D.
+By comparison, the E.D.
 Comp Special of similar 2 cc displacement could be purchased for £4 17s 6d (£4.87), while the 2 cc E.D.
 Mk.
 II was available for only £4 4s 0d (£4.20).
 The larger Allbon 2.8 cc Mk.
 I which had then just been released was priced at £4 16s 0d (£4.80).
-This made the Majesco one of the most expensive engines in its displacement category.
-Ron Warring tells us that later in 1948 the price was dropped to £3 10s 0d (£3.50) - a far more competitive figure, although Warring may well have been referring to the engine’s inventory clearance price.

 This statement is supported by the known serial numbers.
 It appears that when the second variant of the "22" appeared, a “D” prefix was added to the number, presumably to indicate that the engine in question was a diesel.
-The one outstanding question is whether or not the numerical sequence was restarted at D1 or simply carried on from the sequence for the original model, with the D added to underscore the change in design.
+The one outstanding question is whether or not the numerical sequence was restarted at D 1 or simply carried on from the sequence for the original model, with the D added to underscore the change in design.

 Quite apart from its price, a factor which must surely have contributed to the eventual disappearance of the Majesco “22” from the marketplace was surely its weight and bulk.
 For its displacement, it was both excessively heavy and unusually bulky, even by sideport standards.
 It must also be remembered that by 1948 the far more futuristic FRV Aerol engines had already appeared to point the way ahead in model diesel design.
 Faced with this kind of competition, there was no way that the poor old “22” could have competed successfully in the long term, regardless of the merits which it undoubtedly possessed.